Creagh

-Creagh is an Irish surname derived from the Gaelic Craobhach, meaning "branch".
-The Creagh family was first found in County Clare, where they held a family seat from ancient times.
+Creagh is an Irish surname derived from the Gaelic word Craobhach, meaning "branch".
+The surname originates from the O'Neill dynasty of County Clare, as one of their ancestors reportedly carried a green branch into battle.
 According to historian C. Thomas Cairney, the Creaghs were one of the chiefly families of the Dal gCais or Dalcassians who were a tribe of the Erainn who were the second wave of Celts to settle in Ireland between about 500 and 100 BC.

-It is also the name of several locations throughout the island of Ireland, for example: